andgineer/sorokin.engineer/posts/en/_posts/2018-10-25-python_hypothesis.md

     Actual   :1.0000000000000002

 The example is very simple one just to give you a taste.
-Of cause you know beforehand and witout any tests that this code is bad one to manipulate with money.
-But just imagine some novice wrote it, used Hypothesis to test and bum! - thru Hipothesis she gets advice from experts that actually this is not so good code.
+Of cause you know beforehand and without any tests that this code is bad one to manipulate with money.
+But just imagine some novice wrote it, used Hypothesis to test and `bang!` - through Hipothesis she gets advice from experts that actually this is not so good code.

 Just think about that - this is not just test framework but expert knowledge base.